lsprangers/lsprangers.github.io/docs/design_systems/search_system/CANDIDATE_GENERATION.md

 ##### End Goal
 After "doing something" with our input here, we'd like to be able to ***predict which items a user will like / interact with next***

-Our end goal is to "fill in" the User-Item interactions that currently do not exist, i.e. we want to assign values to all $M_{ui}$ that do not exist
+Our end goal is to "fill in" the User-Item interactions that currently do not exist, i.e. you want to assign values to all $M_{ui}$ that do not exist

 #### Collaborative Filtering Algorithm
 The actual algorithm would just involve taking that matrix and doing Cosine, Jaccard, or basic dot product similarity between the rows to get similar users, and then retrieving the Top K entries in $i$ that were not in $j$ to find all of the new recommendations for $j$

-In the table below we see that ***User 1*** is our Query, or the User we'd like to create recommendations for, and our current scope is $K=1$ top 2 recommendations
+In the table below you see that ***User 1*** is our Query, or the User we'd like to create recommendations for, and our current scope is $K=1$ top 2 recommendations

-The 2 most similar are Users 2, and 5, (which we could find with a Vector Similarity metric), and that User 1 has not interacted with Item B, which both other similar users have ranked as Good=1, so we can recommend Item B to User 1
+The 2 most similar are Users 2, and 5, (which you could find with a Vector Similarity metric), and that User 1 has not interacted with Item B, which both other similar users have ranked as Good=1, so you can recommend Item B to User 1

 | User   | Item A | Item B | Item C | Item D | Item E | Item F |
 |--------|--------|--------|--------|--------|--------|--------|